Double Closing On a Deal?

 Pitfalls to Watch Out For

-• Higher Closing Costs: Two title policies and transfer taxes.
+• Higher Closing Costs: You have two title policies and transfer taxes.

 • Tight Coordination: If one deal falls through, you’re stuck.

-• Lender Guidelines: FHA and VA buyers may require “seasoning” of title.
+• Lender Guidelines: FHA and VA buyers may require “seasoning” of the title.

 Real-World Stats: Why This Strategy Works

-According to ATTOM’s 2025 data, over 35,000 homes entered foreclosure in March alone, providing massive opportunity for savvy investors.
-Meanwhile, a recent survey from BiggerPockets found that major numbers of wholesalers are now using double closing to stay compliant with local laws and protect their profit margins.
+According to ATTOM’s 2025 data, over 35,000 homes entered foreclosure in March alone, providing a massive opportunity for savvy investors.
+Meanwhile, a recent survey from BiggerPockets found that a significant number of wholesalers are using double closing to stay compliant with local laws and protect their profit margins.

 Is Double Closing Legal?